glfw/glfw/README.md

 ## Changelog

-- Added `glfwGetKeyScancode` function that allows retrieving platform depen- dent scancodes for keys (#830)
+- Added `glfwGetKeyScancode` function that allows retrieving platform dependent scancodes for keys (#830)
 - Bugfix: Calling `glfwMaximizeWindow` on a full screen window was not ignored
 - [Win32] Bugfix: Undecorated windows could not be iconified by the user (#861)